nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 Next, we need to implement the `getById(id)` function in the service.

 * In `tvShowService`, create the `getbyId(id)` function.
-* The easiest way to return an item in an array by a property value is using the `find()` method on the array which takes a function as a parameter.
+* The easiest way to return an item in an array by a property value (it's ID in this case) is using the `find()` ES6 method on the array which takes a function as a parameter.
 It will invoke this function for every item in the array, and if the function returns `true`, it will return that item.
 Here is the [example from MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/find):

 ~~~~javascript
 // ES5 syntax: